1. Deciding on the thesis language

 - Format: 18 x 26 cm (so smaller than a regular A4!!)

-- On the left hand side the page numbering is even, on the left hand side the page numbers are uneven.
+- On the left hand side the page numbering is even, on the right hand side the page numbers are uneven.

 - Keep the following margins in mind: